jnozzi/cocoadev.com/SiteContent/General/LocalizingPreferencePanes.markdown

-If you are localizing a preference pane and you want to test the preference pane in the localized language, then [[SystemPreferences]] must also have a localization for that language.
+If you are localizing a preference pane and you want to test the preference pane in the localized language, then General/SystemPreferences must also have a localization for that language.

 This is true at least for Mac OS X 10.3.3 through 10.3.8.